 The character is now on the highest walking point, meaning that their leg is swinging forward before placing the foot on the ground to hold.
 The character should be leaning forward and the heel should be partially lifted to adjust its weight.
 Repeat steps 3, 4, 5, and 6 for designing another leg.

-8. Balance the Weight on Upper and Lower Portions of the Body
+8. Game of Balances – Upper and Lower Portions of the Body

 Adjust the up-and-down parameter to balance the weight of your character.
 Visualize the movement of your character and reflect them in your animation such as the hips moving and adjusting the curves to balance out the overall body weight.